meribold/meribold.org/_projects/primal-ui.md

 ## Notes
 {:style="display: initial"}

-*   Primal UI is no longer compatible with the latest version of World of Warcraft.
+*   Primal UI is no longer compatible with the latest version of <cite>World of Warcraft</cite>.

 [^addons]:
     primarily [TellMeWhen](https://wow.curseforge.com/projects/tellmewhen) and